-- Establish a regional Admissions lead to work with the colleges to: - o review admissions processes to identify and reduce barriers for applicants from under-represented and priority groups, including considering implementing a system of contextualised admissions, a regional clearing system, a learner charter and a regionally consistent, high quality exit and progression service. - develop a system of inter-college articulation which improves access for existing Glasgow college learners to the full Glasgow College Region curriculum and increases rates of progression between Glasgow colleges; and - enhance access to information, advice and guidance for all learners at key transition phases. - Investigate more fully the rates of learners classing themselves as disabled and identify any barriers to participation or reasons for non-disclosure. - Engage with partners to support access and increase participation levels of learners from priority groups such as care experienced or disabled learners, and monitor and improve where appropriate retention and attainment rates for selected groups; - Promote the sharing of practice with respect to the development of college Access and Inclusion strategies and develop a shared approach to mainstreaming equality across College functions, and to conducting equality impact assessments. - Maintain a dialogue with regional local authority education services during the period of the Regional Outcome Agreement and jointly assess with them, within resource requirements, if any greater level of college support for learners with profound and complex needs is required.
+- Initiate collaborative work across the region to: - review admissions processes to identify and reduce barriers for applicants from under-represented and priority groups, including considering implementing a system of contextualised admissions, developing a regional clearing system, a learner charter and a regionally consistent, high quality exit and progression service. - support the development of a system of inter-college articulation which increases progression between Glasgow colleges; and - enhance access to information, advice and guidance for all learners at key transition phases. - Investigate more fully the rates of learners classing themselves as disabled and identify any barriers to participation or reasons for non-disclosure. - Through Curriculum Hub activity, undertake collaborative work to: - identify any regional access issues through a review of college participation data at both regional and individual college level, including consideration of data relating to course application, enrolment, retention and achievement; - engage with partners to support access from priority groups such as care experienced or disabled learners; - promote the sharing of practice with respect to the development of college Access and Inclusion strategies; and - develop a shared approach to mainstreaming equality across College functions, and to conducting equality impact assessments. - Maintain a dialogue with regional local authority education services during the period of the Regional Outcome Agreement and jointly assess with them, within resource requirements, if any greater level of college support for learners with profound and complex needs is required.